 As innovation develops and spurs investment in developed economies, we need to ensure that technologies are available to provide access to emerging economies and underserved populations.
 The potential is enormous but also fraught; we must de-risk investment through stable and sustained policies and technology solutions.
 By looking at successful models, we can start to scale these access solutions in untapped regions of opportunity, while creating manufacturing and business opportunities in those regions.

 The human impact

-Human beings must be fully at the heart of this transition.
+Human beings must be fully at the heart of this transition to a lower carbon future.
 People in dying industries have been and will continue to be left behind in this rapidly evolving transformation; they must be brought along on their own terms, have a stake in the outcome and benefit directly from clean, low-emission innovation, supply chains, manufacturing and deployment.
-We should embrace the fact that people will be critical to implementing this transition through engagement as “prosumers”.
+We should embrace the fact that people will be critical to implementing this transition into the lower carbon future through engagement as “prosumers”.
 People have more control over how, when, what type and how much energy they use as part of their broader lifestyle choices.
 As we evolve our energy system, humans are integral to the vision, the creation, the commitment and the success of that transition.
 With people kept in constant focus – from those in the workforce to innovators, large corporations, civil society and governmental leaders – only our own imaginations will hold us back from a lower-emission future.
-If we create the right conditions, we can start the move today towards a future envisioned by leadership, embraced by people and enabled by innovation, which will transform our lives and the planet where we live.
+If we create the right conditions, we can start the move today towards a lower carbon future envisioned by leadership, embraced by people and enabled by innovation, which will transform our lives and the planet where we live.